qlik-oss/core-grpc-postgres-connector/local-postgres.md

 ## Using corectl

-Instead of using the programatic approach the tool [corectl](https://github.com/qlik-oss/corectl/releases) can be used to desribe the app you want to create.
+Instead of using the programatic approach the tool [corectl](https://github.com/qlik-oss/corectl/releases) can be used to describe the app you want to create.

 Start by creating a configuration file for corectl (in this case against the local postgres).